Try these all-time faves to keep your kids happy, busy, and in shape.

 Where to play: A blacktop or other flat surface

-How to play: Kids draw a large square, divide it in quarters, and number the boxes from one to four, representing a king, queen, jack, and ace.
+How to play: Kids draw a large square, divide it in quarters and number the boxes from 1 to 4, representing a king, queen, jack and ace.
 One player stands in each quadrant.
 The player in quadrant one (the king) serves the ball to another player.
-The receiver then hits the ball (after a single bounce) to another player of her choosing.
+The receiver then hits the ball (after a single bounce) to another player of their choosing.
 If the ball heads out of bounds, or a player misses the ball, the at-fault player is out.
 Players advance to higher-ranked squares, in what is, essentially, a knockout competition.
 New players take a spot on the lowest-ranking square.

 Game is over when: One kid is the supreme ruler, but play can continue indefinitely